 It is important to know how to prime a pool vacuum hose before you start to vacuum a pool to get rid of any air in it that will then feed into the pool filter system and perhaps create an air lock.
 Priming is just a more technical way of saying removing air.

-When I first got my pool I didn’t bother removing the air but got air locks in my filter as a result.
+When I first got my pool I didn’t bother removing the air but got air locks in my pool filter and pump as a result.
 Then I started using the second method using the inlet jet described below but I soon found the “hand-over-hand feeding” method to be both the quickest and the easiest way to get the air out of a vacuum hose.

 Why should you remove the air from a pool vacuum hose?

 If you simply plug the vacuum hose into the vacuum head at one end and then into the hole in the skimmer without removing the air, then the air in the vacuum hose will be pumped into the system.
 This air will end up in the pool pump and also in the filter housing.

 The air may clear itself in a few minutes without you having to so anything, but during this time you cannot start to vacuum as you will have no suction.
 But it may not clear on its own as it may become an air lock so you might have to bleed the air from the pump or filter to get rid of it.

 How to prime a pool vacuum hose – my preferred method

 Step 1 – lay out the hose

 I first lay out the hose to remove the air from a vacuum hose to eliminate any twists or kinks.

 Step 2 – attach to vacuum head

-After fitting the pole to the vacuum head (most vacuum heads have a quick release system) I then attach one end of the vacuum hose to the fitting on the vacuum head.
+After fitting the pole to the vacuum head (most vacuum heads have a quick release system) I then attach vacuum hose to the fitting on the vacuum head.

 Step 3 – lower vacuum head into pool